 Mitral Valve Disease and Surgery

-The Mitral Valve Repair Reference Center at The Mount Sinai Hospital is a national leader in mitral valve repair surgery.
+The Mitral Valve Repair Center at the Mount Sinai Health System is a national leader in mitral valve repair surgery.
 The superiority of mitral valve repair over replacement with a mechanical or bioprosthetic valve is now well established.
 The Mitral Valve Repair Reference Center offers patients one of the highest percentages of successful valve repair anywhere in the world.

 The overt operative and short-term clinical superiority of mitral valve repair over replacement with a prosthetic valve is well established and accepted by most cardiac specialists.
 As a result, most research efforts have focused on the long-term durability of mitral valve repair, particularly important in younger patients with degenerative mitral valve disease.
 We have had great success with patients with mitral valve prolapse; our repair rate is nearly 100 percent for patients with degenerative mitral valve disease.
 We also have mitral valve repair expertise for patients with advanced cardiomyopathy.
 If you have associated atrial fibrillation, we offer the latest in concomitant arrhythmia surgery, including the MAZE procedure.
 We can also perform mitral valve repair with minimally invasive approaches, when appropriate.